🔍

 verbo irregolare

-tenére : to hold, to keep
+tenere : to hold, to keep

 te||re : (accento acuto)

-Indicative mood (Indicativo) of the verb tenére
+indicativo tenere.
+Indicative mood of the verb tenere

 Tempo semplice